-For the purposes of the cash flow statement, cash and cash equivalents comprise cash and amounts due from banks with original maturities of less than three months and bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities on the balance sheet.
+For the purposes of the cash flow statement, cash and cash equivalents comprise cash and amounts due from banks with original maturities of less than three months.
 The prior year comparatives within the cash flow statement have been reclassified to conform to the current year presentation.